Buenaventura Durruti: Los Solidarios

 In Barcelona, Durruti formed friendships with trade union activists of the CNT, with whom he established a new anarchist group, Los Solidarios.
 From this group, Durruti participated in the establishment of a Regional Commission of Anarchist Relations, which coordinated anarchist groups in Catalonia.
 The Commission tasked him with acquiring weapons and explosives.
 Durruti and the Catalan metalworker Eusebi Brau manufactured 6,000 grenades in an underground workshop and stockpiled them in depots throughout Barcelona.
 After the assassination of Salvador Seguí by pistoleros on 10 March 1923, the city exploded into social conflict, with open gun fights between radicalised workers, police and pistoleros.

 Members of Los Solidarios began carrying out armed robberies to sustain their insurgent campaign.
 In April 1923, Durruti travelled to Madrid, where he gave stolen money to the defense fund of Pere Mateu and Lluís Nicolau, who had been charged with murdering Eduardo Dato.
 He had planned to attend a conference called by a local anarchist group, but the meeting was postponed by a week.
 He instead took the time to visit Manuel Buenacasa, who initially didn't recognise Durruti, remarking that he had "dressed like an Englishman" and wore thick-rimmed glasses.
 Durruti said that he wanted to visit imprisoned assassins; Buenacasa attempted to dissuade him, but Durruti pressed forward, believing a visit would raise their morale.
 He was only able to visit one prisoner, Mauro Bajatierra, whose deafness prevented them from having a conversation.
 After leaving the prison, he was quickly arrested by Madrid police on Calle de Alcalá.
-His identity was confirmed, he was charged with armed robbery, attempted regicide and desertion, and he was transferred to Donostia for trial.
+His identity was confirmed, he was charged with armed robbery, attempted regicide and desertion, and he was transferred to San Sebastián for trial.
 The Spanish press praised his capture, declaring him one of the leading terrorists in Spain.
 Defended by the Catalan lawyer Joan Rusiñol, Durruti was acquitted of the charges of armed robbery and attempted regicide, but remained in prison for desertion.